Words by Yvonne C Mtengwa

 Never one to shy away from a good safari, Bandia Reserve granted us the opportunity to get out for some air, especially after being hulled up in an exhibition center all week!
 The Bandia wildlife reserve is a great place to view native flora and of some of Africa’s most prolific wildlife.
 Bandia lies 65km from Dakar and 15km from Saly-Portugal and though small in size, awards you an opportunity to view game such as herds of big antelopes and gazelle, a lone buffalo, giraffe, ostrich, and even a rhino.

 In addition to experiencing the wilder side of nature, visitors can also see replicas of Serere pyramids with burial chambers, or enjoy a meal from the restaurant and bar which overlook a waterhole – a total feast for animal lovers and photographers when animals do come out for a drink of water.

-Of course there is much more that one could explore in Dakar, including the markets for jewellery, African print material and artefacts.
-Carrying out a more expansive tour of the city, its monuments and beaches is always the best way to discover the hidden gems within a city, but ours really was what felt like a pit-stop because of how packed our schedule was at the conference we were attending.
+Of course, there is much more that one could explore in Dakar, including the markets for jewelry, African print material, and artifacts.
+Carrying out a more expansive tour of the city, its monuments, and beaches is always the best way to discover the hidden gems within a city, but ours really was what felt like a pit stop because of how packed our schedule was at the conference we were attending.